-Miking up was next, and that stayed on ALL day.
+Fitting the microphone was next - and that stayed on ALL day

-I quickly found the “off” switch so I could have some privacy for bathroom breaks.
-We were chaperoned everywhere.
-I initially thought it weird but quickly realised it was so they could find us quickly to avoid production delays.
+I quickly found the “off” switch so I could enjoy some privacy for bathroom breaks.
+We were chaperoned everywhere which I initially thought weird but soon realised it was a way to find us quickly and avoid production delays.

-Walking past the paintings, Here’s my submission piece and features in the first part.
+Walking past the paintings… this was my submission piece and features in the first part.

-Lots of filming and repeating what we’d done, over and over.
+Lots of filming.
+Repeating what we’d done.
+Over and over.
 So many cameras and an equal number of static shots.

 This is what I had to work with.
 Not enough architecture for my liking plus very twee and green, as Richard Knight, one of the other contestants, was keen to point out.

-Once I started the nerves seemed to disappear and I was able to concentrate on the task in hand.
+Once I started the nerves disappeared and I concentrated on the task in hand.

-All I could do was crack on and not be distracted by all the cameras and general hustle and bustle of production.
+All I could do was crack on and tune out the distracting cameras and general production hustle and bustle.

-Talking to Frank Skinner and Joan Bakewell was the highlight.
+The highlight?
+Talking to Frank Skinner and Joan Bakewell.

-There were lots of visitors.
+There were many visitors.
 Most seemed willing just to watch whilst discussing what I was doing.
-Some commented very loudly, even about whether they like it, or how well they thought I was doing.
-Sometimes I felt like turning around and saying “You know I can hear you, right?”
+Others commented very loudly – even about whether they like it, or how well they thought I was doing.
+Sometimes I felt I could turn around and say “You know I can hear you, right?”

 This visitor was unexpected.
 I wonder what it thought of the paint?

-With hindsight I’d probably have used binoculars and focused on a detail more.
-Drying time was a major issue.
-Maybe I should have just used the masking fluid and ditched the drawing?
+Heigh ho!
+At least it looks finished.
+With hindsight I’d probably have used binoculars and focused on more detail.
+Drying time was a major issue and I possibly should have just used the masking fluid and ditched the drawing?
 Hindsight is a wonderful thing.